damian19dk/ml-finance/ReadMe.md

 1. Get data for market you are interested in (in csv format)
 2. Add columns with indicators/events which you find important
 3. Mark timestamps which are good for buy&sell (add numeric column `Buy/Sell` to candle data) with custom mapping (0 - SELL, 1 - NOTHING, 2 - BUY) - example in `data/btc/target/btc-usd_2018-04-23_2023-04-23_target`
-4. Pass extended data to decision tree algorithm and pray to God for good model.
+4. Pass extended data to ML algorithm (like decision tree) and pray to God for good model.

 Using it we should get some correlation between input features and their importance on decision making.
 Good candidates for parameters are: